 Under no circumstances and under no legal theory (whether tort, contract or otherwise) shall Ben Lomand Internet Services be liable for any indirect, special, incidental, or consequential damages whatsoever (including, without limitation, damages for business interruption, computer failure, or malfunction, loss of profits, goodwill or information, or any other pecuniary loss or damage) arising out of or relating to Ben Lomand Internet Services (including, without limitation, use or inability to use the services), even if Ben Lomand Internet Services has been advised of the possibility of such damages.

-- Ben Lomand Internet Services is not responsible for any damages or injuries arising from Customer’s use of Ben Lomand Internet Services or inability to use Ben Lomand Internet Services.
+- Ben Lomand Internet Services is not responsible for any damages or injuries arising from the Customer’s use of Ben Lomand Internet Services or inability to use Ben Lomand Internet Services.

-- Ben Lomand Internet Services is not responsible for undelivered e-mail.
+- Ben Lomand Internet Services is not responsible for undelivered e-mails.
 There is no guarantee of message receipt or delivery.
 Return receipts may be requested, but there is no guarantee that the recipient’s e-mail system will honor such requests.

 - Ben Lomand Internet Services is not obligated to store the contents of Customer’s e-mail messages and is not obligated to produce copies of e-mail messages to Customer.

-- Ben Lomand Internet Services reserves the right to change its services without notice including but not limited to access procedures, hours of operation, menu structures, commands, documentation, and services offered.
+- Ben Lomand Internet Services reserves the right to change its services without notice, including but not limited to access procedures, hours of operation, menu structures, commands, documentation, and services offered.

-- Ben Lomand Internet Services reserves the right to delete Customer’s personal files which have not been accessed for more than 1 month.
+- Ben Lomand Internet Services reserves the right to delete the Customer’s personal files which have not been accessed for more than 1 month.

-- Ben Lomand Internet Services shall not be liable for any delay in or failure to perform the services caused by circumstances entirely beyond its control such as those occasioned by acts of God or other causes or which it could not have reasonably foreseen or any other cause which similarly impedes the providing of service.
+- Ben Lomand Internet Services shall not be liable for any delay in or failure to perform the services caused by circumstances entirely beyond its control such as those occasioned by acts of God or other causes or which it could not have reasonably foreseen or other cause which similarly impedes the providing of service.

 - Ben Lomand Internet Services reserves the right in its sole discretion to delete any information entered into Ben Lomand Internet Services computer systems by Customer.
 Ben Lomand Internet Services and its authorized representatives shall have the right, but shall not be obligated, to edit publicly viewable information.